-But even if you aren’t in the position to starting sending out mugs or t-shirts to every subscriber willing to rep your brand, including a simple link for new subscribers, will still motivate them to forward your content—provided it is well done and offers them value.
+But even if you aren’t in the position to start sending out mugs or t-shirts to every subscriber willing to rep your brand, including a simple link for new subscribers will still motivate them to forward your content—provided it is well done and offers them value.

-You don’t need to strap customer service reps to a messaging system when companies like Drift allow you to solicit feedback directly from where the user is and follow up accordingly.
+You don’t need to strap your customer service reps to a messaging system when companies like Drift allow you to solicit feedback directly from the user when they land on your website, and follow up accordingly.

 This simple enhancement to the user experience goes a long way.
-Just make sure follow up takes place in a timely fashion, say less than 24 hours.
+Even if you are using an automated chatbot service, make sure to follow up with a human rep in a timely way, and especially within the promised time frame.

-4. Partner to offer discounts outside of your domain
+4. Partner with other companies to offer discounts outside of your domain

-A special discount code arrives from the brand being interviewed—not something within the hosting site’s current services but nonetheless appealing to the audience’s thrifty sensibilities.
+It’s a special discount code – not something within the hosting site’s current services but nonetheless appealing to your needs and pain points.

-The possibilities are endless.
+The possibilities of partnerships are endless.
 And don’t forget about the value of shared leads.